DataDog/hiring-engineers/answers.md

 Go ahead and use the start command **sudo service datadog-agent start** to start the Datadog agent--it will run in the background.

-[vagrant-ssh]: ./snapshots/vagrant-ssh-snapshot.png "how to know you're in a SSH environment in a Vagrant VM"

 # Collecting Metrics

 Let's add a tag to our host representing our VM.
 In order to do so let's navigate to the agent config file at */etc/datadog-agent*--you can do so with command **cd /etc/datadog-agent**.
 This will only work if you were in the root folder to start with--to go back to the root place **cd ~**.